lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   processing the rule which allows the description of message header format in baoth directions.

 * Even when a field is "symmetric" (i.e. found in both directions) the values carried are different.
-For instance the Type field will contain a CON value in the request and a ACK or RST value in the response.
-Exploiting the asymmetry in compression will allow to send no bit in the compressed request and a single bit in the answer.
+Exploiting this asymmetry in compression will allow to reduce the range of expected values in a particular direction and therefore reduce the size of a compression residue. send no bit in the compressed request and a single bit in the answer.
 For instance, if a client sends only CON resquest, the type can be elided by compression and the answer may use one bit to carry the ACK or RST type.
 Same behavior can be